defold/doc/docs/en/manuals/ads.md

 ### Interstitial ads

-Interstitial ads are large full screen experiences with animations and sometimes also interactive rich media content.
+Interstitial ads are large full screen experiences with animations and sometimes also interactive *rich media* content.
 Interstitial ads are typically shown in between levels or game sessions as it is a natural break in the game experience.
 Interstitial ads typically generate less views than banner ads, but the cost (CPM) is much higher than for banner ads, resulting in significant overall ad revenue.

 ### Rewarded ads

 Rewarded ads (also know as Incentivized ads) are optional and therefore less obtrusive than many other forms of ads.
 Rewarded ads are usually full screen experiences like interstitial ads.
-The user can choose a reward in exchange for viewing the ad - for instance loot, coins, lives, time or some other in-game currency or benefit.
+The user can choose a reward in exchange for viewing the ad - for instance *loot*, coins, lives, time or some other in-game currency or benefit.
 Rewarded ads usually has the highest cost (CPM), but the number of views is directly related to user opt-in rates.
 Rewarded ads will only generate great performance if the rewards are valuable enough and offered at the right time.

 ## Ad networks